MJRidder/QuizPrep/README.md

 ![advertised quiz list](./assets/images/readme-visuals/advertised-quiz-list.png)

 ## Quiz suggestions
 Similar to the 'Advertised' quiz section, it allows a 'one click' access to some of the available quizzes.
 It can be added with a small image + a short description of the quizzes mentioned in this short overview.
 Especially when the amount of available quizzes increases, this section is interesting for the user if it shows quizzes that align with their preferences.
-Also for users that enjoy reading a short description of a quiz, this section can tailor to those (as not all users would be image/visual driven).
+Also for users that enjoy reading a short description of a quiz, this section can tailor to those (as not all users would only be image/visual driven).

 ![suggested quiz list](./assets/images/readme-visuals/suggested-quiz-list.png)